Ax Men: Deaths

-On November 1, 2012, Jimmy Smith of S&S Aqua Logging died after battling cancer; he was 56 at the time of his death.
+On November 1, 2012, Jimmy Smith of S&S Aqua Logging died.
 Details of the continuation of his business are still uncertain.
-The seventh season's debut episode, All or Nothing, was dedicated in his memory.
+The sixth season's debut episode, All or Nothing, was dedicated in his memory.

 William Bart Colantuono, who appeared on seasons two and three of the show, was killed on September 18, 2013 when his helicopter crashed while attempting to lift logs in an Oregon forest.
 The History Channel described Colantuono's role as "a smart pilot who isn't afraid to take risks.
 He's been flying for a long time and views helicopter logging as a competitive sport.
 He competes against himself, against the machine and against the weather."
 Witnesses told Linn County deputies that the pilot released the logs before crashing, indicating he knew of a problem.
 Witnesses say they also saw a rotor separate from the copter before it flipped and crashed upside down.
 The Season 7 episode "Axes and Allies" was dedicated to his memory.

 On September 16, 2016, Rygaard Logging owner-operator Gabe Rygaard was killed in a motor vehicle crash on U.S. Route 101 in Port Angeles, Washington.
 The Washington State Patrol reported that Rygaard was driving a white Ford Bronco that rear-ended a left-turning vehicle before crossing the center road line into the path of an oncoming vehicle.

-Dwayne Dethlefs of Pihl Logging died Dec 6, 2019.
-The cause of his death is not public as of this update.
-Mike Pihl owner of Pihl Logging announced Dwayne's death the morning of Dec 7, 2019.
+Dwayne Dethlefs of Pihl Logging died December 6, 2019.

+Joe Collins from Collins River Logging died on January 22, 2024.